-Risk methodology Country or geographical scale We are currently developing a plant-level risk exposure and sensitivity assessment grid, we do not have final results yet.
-Shared by the entire Group, this tool measures three risks based on quantitative and qualitative criteria: 1.
-Water constraint risk: factors that might affect or compromise a site's water supply, and so its activity; 2.
-Pollution risk: factors linked to a site's discharge and its impact on the environment; 3.
-Flooding risk: factors defining a site's vulnerability to the frequency and intensity of climate events and more generally to natural disasters.
+Risk methodology Country or geographical scale A plant-level risk exposure and sensitivity assessment grid has been developed, however, final results are not yet available.
+Shared by the entire Group, this tool measures three risks based on quantitative and qualitative criteria: - Water constraint risk: factors that might affect or compromise a site's water supply, and so its activity; - Pollution risk: factors linked to a site's discharge and its impact on the environment; - Flooding risk: factors defining a site's vulnerability to the frequency and intensity of climate events and more generally to natural disasters.
 For each risk, the assessment tool takes into account operational, regulatory and reputational factors.
 The risk assessment is based on both local and technical data.
-We developed and deployed a detailed water section, which contains about 50 indicators, in the environmental reporting survey that all relevant sites (see question 0.3) have to fill annually.
-Moreover, we carried out an analysis of the water consumption patterns of the main production processes.
+The Group developed and deployed a detailed water section, which contains approximately 50 indicators, in the environmental reporting survey that all relevant sites (see question 0.3) complete annually.
+Moreover, the Group carried out an analysis of the water consumption patterns of the main production processes.
 Facility

-Page: 2012-water-riskassess-sc
+Page: water-riskassess-sc